What Causes Tornados?

 - Waterspout Tornado

 A waterspout is a tornado that forms over water.
-The name comes from the fact that the waterspout has a funnel shape, like a waterspout but anvil shaped.
+The name comes from the fact that the waterspout has a funnel shape, like a waterspout but anvil-shaped.
 There are different types of waterspouts, but they fall into two main categories: fair weather waterspouts and tornadic waterspouts, with tornadic being more destructive.
 Waterspout Tornados form when there is a temperature difference between the air and the water greater than 10 degrees.
-There is no simple way to predict this type of tornado because it is impossible to predict the change of wind speed and direction as you move away from the water.
+There is no simple way to predict this type of tornado because it is impossible to predict the change in wind speed and direction as you move away from the water.

 - Landspout Tornado